Setup a new Mailu server

 Also, the idea behind Mailu is based on the work by folks from Poste.io.
 If free software is not the reason you chose Mailu or if you are seeking long-term professional support, you should probably turn to them instead.

-Mailu images are designed to work on x86 or equivalent hardware, so it should run on pretty much any cloud server as long as enough power is provided.
-If you find yourself running Mailu on small hardware, e.g. Raspberry Pi or other platforms based on ARM, you will probably find some support from MFAshby’s fork.
+Mailu ships multi-arch images which are designed to work on linux/amd64, linux/arm64v8 or linux/armv7 hardware, so it should run on pretty much any cloud server as long as enough power is provided.

 You should also have at least a DNS hostname and a DNS name for receiving emails.
-Some instructions are provided on the matter in the article [Setup your DNS](dns).
+Some instructions are provided on the matter in the article Setting up your DNS.

 Mailu is shipped in multiple versions.